Rushi-kesh/lumen-saml2/README.md

 A Lumen package for Saml2 integration as a SP (service provider) based on  [OneLogin](https://github.com/onelogin/php-saml) toolkit, which is much lighter and easier to install than simplesamlphp SP.
 It doesn't need separate routes or session storage to work!

 The aim of this library is to be as simple as possible.
-We won't mess with Laravel users, auth, session...
+We won't mess with Lumen users, auth, session...
 We prefer to limit ourselves to a concrete task.
 Ask the user to authenticate at the IDP and process the response.
 Same case for SLO requests.

-Forked from "ibpavlov/laravel-saml2" and updated to work with Lumen
+Forked from "aacotroneo/laravel-saml2" and updated to work with Lumen

 ## Installation - Composer